DEShawResearch/msys/doc/source/system.rst

 chemical system.
 Create a new `System` using ``msys.CreateSystem()``, or from a file using ``msys.LoadDMS`` or ``msys.LoadMAE.``

+A `System` organizes the information in a DMS file into several different
+groups:

+ * Tables - `TermTables` are grouped and accessed by name

+ * cell - the GlobalCell object for the `System`.

+ * nonbonded_info - the NonbondedInfo object describing the type of nonbonded interactions.

+ * provenance - a list of Provenance objects describing how the input file has been processed.

+ * Auxiliary tables: Everything else in the DMS file that does not fit into one of the above categories finds its way into an auxiliary table.
+   Notable denizens of this category include:

+   - cmap tables

+   - nonbonded_combined_param (see the Nonbonded section)

+   - forcefield (annotation for parameters in the DMS file)

 .. autoclass:: msys.System
    :members: